 I was going to stay home, but Adam stopped by my house about an hour before the party and wouldn’t take no for an answer.
 He practically dressed me.
 By the time we were ready to leave, I had talked myself into going and having a good time.
 All I had to do was avoid running into Larry.

 The party was well underway by the time we arrived.
 Maryanne’s parents usually chaperoned the party, so there was no drinking or heavy petting.
 However, there was usually a lot of loud music and dancing.
-Her mother was a caterer, and there was always delicious food around.
-Many kids went just to see what she would prepare.
+Her mother is a caterer, and there is always delicious food around.
+Many kids go just to see what she will prepare.

 Adam disappeared as soon as we walked in.
 He was trying to get Laura Evans to date him.
 I laughed when I saw them dancing on the patio a few minutes later.
 At least he was having a good time.